UDADeveloper/udacapidocs/docs/guide/60-data-processing.md

 # Data processing

 ## Query Builder

-Query builder will help to check you dataset for possible inconsistences.
-You can add a new query by clicking `ADD QUERY` button or click `BUILDER` tab.
+Query builder will help to check your dataset for possible inconsistencies.
+You can add a new query by clicking the `ADD QUERY` button or click `BUILDER` tab.

 ![An image](/images/s13_qb.png)

 ### Build a new query

-Using query builder can design a query in any complexity.
+Using a query builder can design a query in any complexity.
 For this:
 A) Select a dataset;
 B) Select `Match Type`;
 C) select a question;